frankheat/offsecnotes/content/web/vulnerabilities/ssrf.md

 `file://`, `sftp://`, `gopher://`, etc.

 {{< hint style=tips >}}
-**Tip**: with gopher in some case it is possibile to get a shell.
+**Tip**: with gopher in some case it is possible to get a shell.
 E.g. interacting with mysql, redis PostgreSQL, etc. [https://github.com/tarunkant/Gopherus](https://github.com/tarunkant/Gopherus)
 {{< /hint >}}

 ## Blind

-Fifficult to exploit because you will be able to exploit only well-known vulnerabilities.
+Difficult to exploit because you will be able to exploit only well-known vulnerabilities.

 **Detection:** Out-of-band techniques